 The redirect can also be programmed to install other malware to the infected systems.
 Web-based threats like this one are usually configured to deploy cryptocurrency miners which are run from within the browsers themselves.
 They will download and run a sequence of performance-intensive tasks which will place a heavy toll on the ability to use the computer.
 For every reported and completed the task the hackers will receive income in the form of cryptocurrency assets directly in their wallets.

 At any time the code can change and for this reason, we recommend that active infections are removed as fast as possible to prevent further infections and abuse.
 Beware that the hackers may use the name, layout, changes, and logo images of established and legitimate services.
 The removal guide is suitable for the malicious and fake copies of it.

 Read on how to remove PDFSearchz manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove PDFSearchz from Windows.

-- Guide 2: Get rid of PDFSearchz from Mac OS X.
+- Guide 2: Get rid of PDFSearchz on Mac OS X.

-- Guide 3: Remove PDFSearchz from Google Chrome.
+- Guide 3: Remove PDFSearchz in Google Chrome.

 - Guide 4: Erase PDFSearchz from Mozilla Firefox.